leclampin44/water-level/README.md

 # List of materials

-- 1 x ESP32 Wroom :
+** all links are affiliated, feel free to find it by your side if you don't want to use the following links **

 - 1 x Solar panel 6V :
+- 1 x TP4056 USB-C :
 - 1 x Li-On battery 18650 :
+- 1 x MCP1700-3302E :
+- 1 x 100nF capacitor :
+- 1 x 100µF capacitor :
+- 1 x 27k ohm resistor :
+- 1 x 100k ohm resistor :
+- 1 x ESP32 Wroom :
 - 1 x HC-SR04+ ("plus" is important to have 3.3V version) :
-- X x Resistors XX :

-Total cost arround : 10$
+Total cost arround : XX $

+Add more if you want to have solder plate and ready to use box

-# Electrical schema
+# Electrical plan

 <img src="./images/elecschema.png" width="800">

 # Assembly